-I guess as long as they are taking about you, its all good
+I guess as long as they are talking about you, it’s all good.

-One thing is for the sure, the games will go on, a new champion will be crowned and more questions will be asked, but the true damage may come in the form of the National Basketball League of Canada leaving the door open for other leagues looking to establish themselves as a “True” Canadian Basketball League and one who which actually gives more opportunities to Canadian players instead of limiting the exposure, especially at time where the abundance of Canadian players are flocking to Europe after completing the collegiate careers instead of having opportunities right here at home.
+One thing is for the sure, the games will go on, a new champion will be crowned, and more questions will be asked, but the true damage may come in the form of the National Basketball League of Canada leaving the door open for other leagues looking to establish themselves as a “true” Canadian basketball league.

-The league has also had hard time finding a stable commissioner with the position change hands four times in less than four years starting with League President & Halifax Rainmen owner Andre Levingston (2011), John Kennedy (2012), Susan Gordon (2012) and now with Paul Riley (2013).
+The NBLC also has had a hard time finding a stable commissioner, with the position changing hands four times in less than four years — starting with league President and Halifax Rainmen owner Andre Levingston (2011), John Kennedy (2012), Susan Gordon (2012) and now with Paul Riley (2013).